Occupational Safety and Health/Disaster Prevention

 In addition to establishing a safety management system to prevent major accidents, the DIC Group implements prompt, effective countermeasures in the event an accident occurs.

-Any fire, explosion or leak of a hazardous substance from a chemicals plant could have a tremendous impact on local residents and the rest of the community and damage the health of employees, including those of our partner companies.
+Any fire, explosion or leakage of a hazardous substance from a chemicals plant could have a tremendous impact on local residents and the rest of the community and damage the health of employees, including those of our partner companies.
 As well as operating and maintaining its facilities in line with pertinent laws and regulations, the DIC Group regularly conducts emergency drills and has earthquake and other response measures in place in the event a major accident occurs.

 Framework for Promotion